 To wash, carefully lean forward with your arm relaxed so it gently moves away from your body, this will allow you to wash under your arm, dry and apply deodorant.

-As you progress out of the sling you can gentle increase the range and repetition of movements, guided by your Physiotherapist.
+As you progress out of the sling (at 3-6 weeks post op), you will be allowed to perform small amounts of activeassisted and active movements, guided by your Physiotherapist.